Angelo Tsagarakis: Streetball career/FIBA 3x3

-Personal
+Personal life

 Angelo Tsagarakis is the son of Antonis and Maryse Tsagarakis.
 He speaks four languages fluently: French (which is his native tongue), English, Spanish, and Greek.
 He graduated from Oregon State University in 2007, with a Bachelor of Science in International Business, along with a minor in Spanish.
 He also studied E-Commerce at California State Polytechnic University, Pomona in 2008.

 He was an NCAA Student-Athlete academic achievement recipient in 2005, 2006, and 2007.
 His sister, Catherine Tsagarakis-Ostrowski, is a Lyon, France veterinary school graduate.
 Tsagarakis is a former high school teammate, and close friend of, former college basketball standout and Olympian with the Nigerian national basketball team, Josh Akognon.
 His last name is pronounced Tsah-gah-rah-kiss, the initial "T" is not silent.